DrieStone/TeslaData-Widget/README.md

 Starting with v1.5 TeslaData will optionally pull JSON files from iCloud for testing purposes.
 Place your JSON files in the tesla_themes directory on iCloud, and tell the widget to pull the data by modifying the debug_data string (i.e. debug_data = "standard" will load the "standard.json" file and ignore the URL).

+You can inject your own code without affecting the TeslaData codebase via theming and/or parameters.js The parameters are loaded after the default values are set but before data is pulled from the API.
+The theme is loaded right before the widget is rendered, but after the data is loaded and processed.
+You can use the parameters.js file to inject code to change the way that code is loaded.
+You can create a car_data.postLoad function that will recieve the json from the API (so you can affect the information loaded into the car_data object before it's acted on).

 ## Changelog